PRO

 9. Sitemap:

-This directive identifies the location of the XML sitemap of that website, which contains information about the pages that should be crawled and indexed by search engines.
+This directive tells the crawler the location of your XML sitemap.
+The sitemap contains a list of all the pages that should be crawled and indexed by search engines.

 Example: Sitemap: https://www.yourblogname.com/sitemap.xml

-This tells the web crawler where to find the XML sitemap for your website.
+This tells the web crawler exactly where to find the XML sitemap for your website.
+Always include your sitemap in robots.txt — it helps search engines find and index your content faster.

 11. Crawl-delay:

-This directive instructs the web crawler or robot to delay crawling your website for a specified amount of time.
-This is useful if your website is experiencing performance issues due to high traffic or limited server resources.
+This directive tells the web crawler to wait a specified amount of time before crawling your website again.
+This is useful when your website experiences performance issues due to high traffic or limited server resources.

 Example: Crawl-delay: 10

-This tells the web crawler to wait for 10 seconds before crawling your website.
+This tells the crawler to wait 10 seconds before sending the next crawl request to your server.

-Every new blogger used to ask how to create the perfect ROBOTS.TXT File for SEO?
-By default, the Robots.txt file for a Blogger blog allows search engines to crawl the archive pages, which can result in duplicate content issues and potentially harm the blog's search engine rankings.
+Every new blogger wants to know: how do I create the perfect robots.txt file for SEO?
+Great question!
+By default, the robots.txt file for a Blogger blog allows search engines to crawl archive pages, which can cause duplicate content issues and seriously harm your blog's search engine rankings.

-To disallow all URLs starting with "/20" in the robots.txt file, you can add the following rule:
+To disallow all URLs starting with "/20" in the robots.txt file (which blocks archive pages), you can add:

 User-agent: *